 The above table identifies the specimen trees proposed for removal in association with the required right-of-way improvements for Ritchie Marlboro Road.
 Within this area is a maple and a poplar.
 The condition of these trees is poor to fair with construction tolerances poor to good.
 The largest tree in this section is a 51-inch diameter at breast height poplar in poor condition.
-The proposal to remove these trees is aligned with the requirements by other agencies for frontage improvements associated with the development of this property.
+The proposal to remove these trees is aligned with the requirements by other agencies for the frontage improvements associated with the development of this property.
+These trees are supported for removal.